Board Meeting Minutes — Anaheim 2019

 National critique training is a project to help teachers become better media judges, and they’ll learn by doing.
 If advisers know how to critique a publication, they’ll get better at advising.
 If an organization has better judges, schools will get better critiques.
 JEA will develop a database of those who have gone through the training to share with organizations who have given endorsements for the program.
 Endorsements have come from the national, regional and state scholastic press associations.
 There will be an addition to the JEA website called Critique Training, and it will show advisers they can access the training.
 It will officially go live May 1.
 The testing includes a badging component and uses Participate for the online training.
 JEA is a community on Participate and Nichols and Glasscock are leaders.
 Mentor training also will be there.

 There are 12 videos to accompany the critique training, which will be for new and veteran judges.
 It teaches how to give good feedback.
 It’s free for a person to take the training but it does cost $150 for participating organizations to offset the initial expenses.
 That is not an annual fee.
 The site will have the links and contacts for each organization.
 The training takes one to two hours and results will be given in a week or so.
 It will be valuable for those who do critiques and evaluations for publications, but it is not required for Write-off contest judges at this time.
-This will be good training for teachers and mentors to learn and good preparation for certification testing.
+This will be good training for teachers and mentors to learn.
 The committee doesn’t anticipate a lot of updating but there may be video changes in the future.
 Val Kibler commended Nichols for her work on this.

 Approval of 2019-20 budget — Kelly Glasscock